MicrosoftDocs/dynamics-365-intelligent-order-management/topics/troubleshoot-errors.md

 ### Orchestration step errors

 The **Orchestration Step Errors** page shows orchestration steps that have failed across the system.
-You can use it to determine whether there is a systemic issue across runs.
+You can use it to determine whether there's a systemic issue across runs.
 For more information about these errors, see the [Entity-specific orchestration step results](#entity-specific-orchestration-step-results) section earlier in this article.

 ### Policy errors